CUDA Array Interface (Version 3)

 has no effect on the lifetime of the object from which it was created.
 In

 particular, note that the interface has no slot for the owner of the data.

-Numba provides two mechanisms for creating device arrays.
+Numba provides two mechanisms for creating device arrays from objects exporting the CUDA Array Interface.
 Which to use depends on whether the created device array should maintain the life of the object from which it is created:

 as_cuda_array: This creates a device array that holds a reference to the owning object.
 As long as a reference to the device array is held, its underlying data will also be kept alive, even if all other references to the original owning object have been dropped.

 from_cuda_array_interface: This creates a device array with no reference to the owning object by default.
 The owning object, or some other object to be considered the owner can be passed in the